GudditiOrg/Kubernetes/introduction/README.md

 # Kubernetes
  Kubernetes is an open-source container orchestration platform used for automating the deployment, scaling, and management of containerized applications.
-## ifference between docker and kubernetes
+## Difference between docker and kubernetes

 <img src="https://www.atatus.com/blog/content/images/2022/11/Automated-scheduling-and-management-of-application-containers--3-.png" alt="Difference between docker and kubernetes">